Celebrating Chef George's 24th Anniversary on PBS

-With the Derby Day this weekend, plus Mother's Day, top off your favorite grilled meats this weekend with my Bourbon Sauce.
+With Mother's Day this weekend, top off your favorite grilled meats this weekend with my Bourbon Sauce.
 I dedicate this recipe to my friends in Kentucky; the inspiration for this recipe.
 I've used this as a great finishing sauce for most proteins; including beef, pork and chicken.
 Tip: use only the best bourbon!

 Be very careful saying BBQ when you should be saying grilling - especially in BBQ country.